jsbisht/aws-developer-associate/general.md

 - The first part is that you application needs to have the user sign in with Cognito user pools and that can take place using either the user pool itself, a social sign-in, your SAML-backed authentication service
 - At this stage, an Identity Token is sent by the IDP back to the Cognito user Pool.
 - Now Cognito does not store the credentials by the IDP or forward this to your mobile app, instead, the IDP token will be normalized into a standard token, called a `Cognito User Pool Token, or CUP token` and this will be used and stored by Cognito.
-  - **NOTE**: This essentially means that it doesn’t matter if the user authenticated via an account in the User Pool, or federated access, all tokens will be standardized
+  - > This essentially means that it doesn’t matter if the user authenticated via an account in the User Pool, or federated access, all tokens will be standardized
 - Now some services do not allow you to use the CUP tokens for authentication.
 You might have to use the Identity Pool to authenticate.
   - The CUP Token can be sent to the Identity Pool, where an `STS Token (Security Token Service)` will be created based off of your CUP token, and this will be sent back to your application.
 - With these AWS credentials, your application will now be allowed to call upon those other AWS services.